helmholtz-analytics/heat/doc/source/getting_started.rst

 Building From Source
 --------------------

-For most users a HeAT installation from pip will be the most simple.
-However, if you want to test out the latest features or even want to contribute to HeAT, you will need to build from source.
+For most users a Heat installation from pip will be the most simple.
+However, if you want to test out the latest features or even want to contribute to Heat, you will need to build from source.
 At first, clone our repository by running:

 .. code:: bash